 Eddy has a bachelor's degree, with a major in mathematics.
 He wants to enroll in a graduate computer science program at Guerrero University.
 He needs 12 more semester hours of computer science coursework to meet Guerrero's admission requirements.
 He enrolls in courses that are part of Guerrero's undergraduate degree program, but because he is not enrolled for the purpose of receiving an undergraduate degree, he is not a regular student.
-However, because the coursework is necessary for his enrollment in the graduate program, he may receive a FFEL or Direct loan for this coursework.
+However, because the coursework is necessary for his enrollment in the graduate program, he may receive a Direct loan for this coursework.

-34 CFR 682.204(a)(6) and 685.203(a)(6)
+34 CFR 685.203(a)(6)